To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Life is better with two dogs.
 Or that is how our family functions best.
 My first dog when I graduated from college was a Dalmatian named Domino.
 I adopted him when he was nine months old and enjoyed his companionship until a ripe age of nearly 14 years old.
-He traveled with me across the U.S., through just about every state, four times, but eventually we settled in North Carolina where I bought my first home.
+He traveled with me across the U.S., through just about every state, four times, but eventually, we settled in North Carolina where I bought my first home.
 With new home ownership came a sense of settling down and my desire for a second dog grew stronger.
 So I set out to find a dog in need of a home through various local rescue groups and shelters.

-A little black lab mix with an adorable under bite found his way into our hearts.
-His name was Storm and he was about two years old.
+A little black lab mix with an adorable underbite found his way into our hearts.
+His name was Storm, and he was about two years old.
 And this is where my love for the companionship of two dogs – for myself and for one another – grew into a must have in our home.

 Storm: My First Dog Rescue Story

 Brothers is what I would call the relationship between our two dogs and children is what I would call the relationship we had between my husband Alex and I with our two furry friends.
 In fact, when Domino passed away just before his 14th birthday, Storm nearly fell apart.
-He stopped eating he wouldn’t go to the bathroom and he sulked around like his world had ended.
+He stopped eating, he wouldn’t go to the bathroom and he sulked around like his world had ended.
 And in his defense, all of us were shaken to the core by this loss.
-Losing a pet, especially your first pet, is one of the hardest things any of us can ever go through.
+Losing a pet, especially your first, is one of the hardest things any of us can ever go through.
 If you believe in the idea of someone having a “Lifetime Dog,” then Domino was most definitely mine.
 So I was not doing much better than Storm.

-Bella: Rescuing a Dog From the Local Shelter
+Bella: Rescuing From The Local Shelter

 When Domino passed away, we planned to wait a few months before adopting a second dog to allow ourselves to grieve.
 However, Storm reacted so strongly and so negatively to the loss that we quickly started searching for a new rescue dog to keep him and us company.
-We literally searched online for days and visited every shelter and rescue organization within about a five county radius of our home to find the perfect dog for us.
-You see Storm, while wonderful with other people, was a little picky when it came to other dogs so we knew we needed to find a very gentle and submissive dog, probably female, to help nurture him back to the happy state of his brighter days.
+We searched online for days and visited every shelter and rescue organization within about a five-county radius of our home to find the perfect dog for us.
+You see Storm, while wonderful with other people, was a little picky when it came to other dogs, so we knew we needed to find a very gentle and submissive dog, probably female, to help nurture him back to the happy state of his brighter days.

-Our last stop was our local animal shelter, Forsyth County Animal Control.
+Our last stop was our local animal shelter, Forsyth Humane Society.
 Here we found our Bella, a quirky and loving yellow lab mixed with who knows what but she seemed to be the perfect match for us from the moment we first met.
 Her calm and nurturing nature also made us confident that Storm would also welcome her into our home.
 And, again, the dogs had their moments of figuring stuff out and who was in charge of what, but about two days after Bella came home, Storm’s tail perked back up, he started eating again and everything went back to a more normal state in our household.
 Storm was about six years old at this time and Bella’s youthfulness at two years of age (or so) brought a new playfulness that was a healthy distraction for all of us.
 She fit in perfectly, right from the start, and has become a core member of our family.

-Lily: Saving a Life
+Lily: Saving A Life

 Bella seemed to be fairly independent and doing okay with the loss of her brother at first.
 She also probably enjoyed the fact that we were spoiling her rotten by taking her on daily walks, hikes and giving her lots of rubs, attention and treats.
 However, after some time, and lots of work on Alex’s part to play the “substitute dog,” we started noticing that Bella wasn’t staying outdoors as long, and in general probably wasn’t getting as much exercise or fun time.
 And Alex may have been reading into this but could swear that he saw a little bit of loneliness in her eyes.